Good Hotel Guide Review

-lounge, library, bar, restaurant, snooker room, free Wi-Fi, in-room TV (Freeview), garden, 26,000-acre estate (tennis, fishing, red deer stalking, falconry centre, motor boat for charter), public areas wheelchair accessible.
+lounge, library, bar, restaurant, snooker/private dining room, free Wi-Fi, in-room TV (Freeview), wedding facilities, garden, 26,000-acre estate (tennis, fishing, red deer stalking, falconry centre, motor boat for charter), public areas wheelchair accessible.

 in lounge, bar and restaurant.